pfunks/TCTest/test_faq.md

 **Blogging/Posting** - By sharing your original and unique posts, you can get upvotes by community members.
 Depending on the upvotes you receive, you will get a portion of that day’s total payout.

 **Curating/Voting** - If you discover a post and upvote it before it becomes popular, you will receive a curation reward.
 The reward amount will depend on the amount you have vested, called Steem Power.

+**Investing** - Users can purchase STEEM or SBD coins directly through their wallet using Bitcoin (BTC).
+STEEM coins that are powered up to Steem Power earn a small amount of interest for holding.

 ## Where does the value come from?